SECTION 1. Chapter 21 of the General Laws is hereby amended by inserting after section 43 the following section:-

 “Permittee”, a person granted a permit under section 43 to operate and maintain a particular outlet for the discharge of pollutants into waters of the commonwealth or a person discharging pollutants from an outlet without a required permit or in violation of the conditions of a valid permit.

-(b) A permittee shall issue a public advisory when there is a discharge from the permittee’s outfall in accordance with this section.
+(b) A permittee shall issue a public advisory when there is a discharge from the permittee’s outfall, in accordance with this section.
 The department may allow a permittee to issue a combined advisory message when a weather event or other related occurrence involves more than 1 of the permittee’s outfalls discharging into the same water body or waterway.
-A permittee shall update its advisory as required by the department.
-A permittee shall issue an updated public advisory every 8 hours for an ongoing discharge and within 2 hours when a discharge ceases or is projected to cease, unless the department requires otherwise.
+To continue to inform the public about a discharge or potential environmental hazard from a discharge, a permittee shall update its advisory as required by regulation or directive of the department.
+The permittee shall make a public announcement in the two largest newspapers in local circulation that public advisories will be issued for discharges and provide information for how the public can register to receive these advisories.

-A public advisory shall, to the extent a permittee has the information available, describe in plain language the: (i) outfall’s location; (ii) approximate time, date and duration of the discharge; (iii) estimated volume of the outfall discharge based on the average discharge from data reported to the department for the prior 3 calendar years; (iv) waters and land areas affected or expected to be affected by the discharge; (v) identity of the outfall permittee; (vi) precautionary measures for the public to avoid health risks from contact with effluent; and (vii) any other information required by the department.
-In addition, the public advisory shall include a statement that the outfall discharge consists, or likely consists, of untreated sewage and waste.
+A public advisory shall, to the extent a permittee has the information available and subject to the department’s review, describe in plain language the: (i) outfall’s location; (ii) the approximate time and date when each CSO discharge began and ended; (iii) estimated discharge volume; (iv) overall discharge water quality determined by any pre treatment of the effluent to remove bacteria, solid wastes and other pollutants; (v) waters and land areas affected or expected to be affected by the discharge; (vi) identity of the outfall permittee; (vii) precautionary measures for the public to avoid health risks from contact with effluent; and (viii) information that the department shall prescribe by regulation or directive.

-(h) The department may require a permittee to install and maintain conspicuous warning signage at the location of its outfall and at public access points to waters affected by a potential discharge from permittee’s outfall as determined by the department, including entrances to boat ramps, piers and designated swimming areas.
-Signage shall be suitable for its location and be of the size and form of notice as the department shall prescribe in accordance with this subsection.
-Each sign shall: (i) identify the existence of the outfall; (ii) inform about weather events that may cause a discharge; (iii) warn of the potential threat to public health by recreating in, or using waters and shores affected by a discharge; (iv) provide information for the public to subscribe to notifications about outfall discharges in local area waters; and (v) provide other information as required by the department.
-Such signage shall conform to all applicable provisions of federal law and regulations.
-The department shall coordinate with the department of conservation and recreation, municipalities and other landowners that have public access points that may be affected by a discharge, for the placement and maintenance of such signage on public and private property.
+(f) The permittee shall install and maintain conspicuous warning signage at the location of its outfall and at public access points to waters affected by a potential discharge from permittee’s outfall as determined by the department, including entrances to boat ramps, piers and designated swimming areas.
+Signage shall be suitable for its location and be of the size and form of notice as the department shall prescribe in compliance with this section.
+Each sign shall include the following information using plain language and symbols to (1) identify the existence of the outfall, (2) inform about any weather events that can cause a discharge, (3) warn of the potential threat to public health by recreating in, or using waters and shores affected by a discharge, (4) recommend precautions for safe recreation around affected waters and shores, and (5) provide information for the public to subscribe to notifications about discharges in area waters.
+Such signage shall conform to all applicable provisions of federal law and related rules and regulations, notwithstanding current permit requirements.
+The department shall coordinate with the department of conservation and recreation, municipalities, and other landowners that have public access points that may be affected by a discharge, for the placement and maintenance of such signage on public and private property.

 The information contained in this website is for general information purposes only.
 The General Court provides this information as a public service and while we endeavor to keep the data accurate and current to the best of our ability, we make no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the website or the information contained on the website for any purpose.
 Any reliance you place on such information is therefore strictly at your own risk.